AntonisParaskevis/salary-increase/README.md

 OR

-Click the salary_increase.py file, then click on the Download Raw File button
+Click the salary_increase.py file, then click on the Download Raw File button.

-# Usage
+# How to Use
 1. Enter the salary.
 It must be a positive number, either integer or decimal.
 Then, press Enter.
 2. The new salary and the increase percentage will be displayed on screen.
 3. Finally, press Enter to exit the program.